sfigg/commercialization-public/docset/manufacture/iot/iot-core-adk-addons-command-line-options.md

 -   `<customizations.xml>`: Input file with Windows Customizations contents
 -   `<outputfilename>`: Output filename (.ppkg) with full path

-Description: Creates a provisioning package using the icd.exe tool and parameters set in the environment defined by **IoTCoreShell.lnk** and **setversion.cmd**.
+Description: Creates a provisioning package using the icd.exe tool and parameters set in the environment defined by **IoTCoreShell.cmd** and **setversion.cmd**.
 The output file (.ppkg) is created at the specified output location.

 Example: